The Large and Likely Inefficiency of Stable Matching Mechanisms

 \paragraph{Equivalence in Many-to-One Matching.}

-The cycle packing result in Theorem \ref{thm:cyclepacking} also extends naturally to the many-to-one setting with fixed quota $q$ for each school.
+Theorem \ref{thm:cyclepacking} also extends naturally to the many-to-one setting with fixed quota $q$ for each school.
 We present this generalization as follows:

-\begin{theorem}[Cycle Packing in Many-to-One Matching] Consider a random school choice problem $P_n$ with $n$ schools, where each school has the same fixed quota $q$, and $nq$ students.
+\begin{theorem} Consider a random school choice problem $P_n$ with $n$ schools, where each school has the same fixed quota $q$, and $nq$ students.
 Fix an arbitrary $\epsilon > 0$.
 With high probability, every cycle packing of the envy digraph $G^{\da(P_n)}$ covers at least $(1-\epsilon)nq$ students. \end{theorem}

 \begin{proof} The proof follows the approach of Theorem \ref{thm:cyclepacking}, adapted to the many-to-one setting.
 Let $H \subseteq G^{\da(P_n)}$ be a cycle packing, and consider the induced subgraph $G^{\da(P_n)} \backslash H = G^{\da(P_n)}[I \backslash V(H)]$, which contains no cycles by definition.